syncfusion/blazor-docs/src/kanban/card/action-buttons.md

----
-title: "Action Buttons"
-component: "Card"
-description: "This section explains how to customizes the card using action buttons and changes the vertical or horizontal alignment of the card element."
----

 # Action Buttons

 You can include Action buttons within the Card and customize them.
 Action button is a `div` element with `CardFooter` component followed by button tag or anchor tag within the card root element.